 - 1. No lot clearing or placement of portable toilets, buildings or signs will be permitted until all required governmental permits are obtained, including the Callawassie Island Building Permit. - 2.
 Construction Sign: No individual signs by architects, contractors, or suppliers will be permitted during construction.
 The Contractor is required to post a sign of standard Callawassie format, the template for which is available at the CIPOA office.
 The sign must be erected using matching posts and may not be attached to a tree.
 The County and Callawassie Island Building Permits must be attached to the signpost. - 3.
 Property lines must be string lined. - 4.
-The house location must be staked, and string lined. - 5.
-An approved Silt Fence must be in place.
+The house location must be staked, and string lined. - An approved Silt Fence must be in place.
 The location must be approved by the ARC Inspector prior to placement. - 6.
 All trees intended to be removed must be marked with red tape and must be approved by the ARC Inspector prior to removal. - 7.
-A benchmark must be placed on site showing the grade elevation. - 8.
-At the entrance to the site, a 10" schedule 40 PVC culvert must be placed under a 12' x 30' stone entrance.
+A benchmark must be placed on site showing the grade elevation.

+- 8. At the entrance to the site, a 10" schedule 40 PVC culvert must be placed under a 12' x 30' stone entrance.
 The stone must be 2-1/2" clean stone or recycled concrete and must be maintained as necessary or as directed by the ARC Inspector. - 9.
 All utilities must be marked out. - 10.
 The water tap fee is paid as evidenced by a CUC receipt, and a temporary hose bib and 50 feet of hose for street cleaning have been installed. - 11.
 All of the items above must be complete and approved by the ARC Inspector before tree removal can begin.
 A copy of the Beaufort County Zoning Permit with signed, dated, red approval stamp must be submitted to the ARC Inspector before pre-clearing tree inspection may be scheduled. - 12.
 Batter Boards can then be set, and the foundation string lined. - 13.
-After the Callawassie Island Building Permit is issued and prior to commencing work, a portable toilet must be placed on the job site with the door facing the home under construction and properly located so as to least disturb other residences and other construction.
-The door to the toilet may not face the street.
+After the Callawassie Island Building Permit is issued and prior to commencing work, a portable toilet must be placed on the job site with the door facing the home under construction and properly located, within the building envelope, to least disturb other residences and other construction.
 Screening of the toilet with lattice is mandatory.
-Mandatory toilet screen mounted on 4"x4" posts may be constructed of black or Charleston green 1" wood or vinyl lattice; T1-11 plywood; or mesh.
-This rule shall apply to the use of any portable toilet, whether or not a Callawassie Island Building Permit is required.

-14. Power pole must be set and inspected by Beaufort County for temporary power.
-The site shall be served by temporary power within 30 days of obtaining a Callawassie Island Building Permit.
+Mandatory toilet screen mounted on 4"x4" posts may be constructed of black or Charleston green wood or vinyl lattice; T1-11 plywood; or mesh.
+This rule shall apply to the use of any portable toilet, whether or not a Callawassie Island Building Permit is required. - 14.
+Power pole must be set and inspected by Beaufort County for temporary power.
+The site shall be served by temporary power within 30 days of obtaining a Callawassie Island Building Permit. - 15.
+Construction of a home must be completed within twelve (12) months of the issuance of a Callawassie Island Building Permit.
+Exceptions may be granted by the ARC, contingent upon the receipt of a written request for an extension with an acceptable justification, no less than sixty days prior to the expiration of the time limit.
+Any construction that is beyond the deadline without written approval, may be subject to daily fines until completed.